yashints/yashints.dev/content/posts/2020/02/09/marquee.md

 ## CSS marquees

-So I want to simulate some of these with just CSS.
-We'll be using animations and play with overflow to simulate text reaching to the edge.
+So I want to simulate some of these with just `CSS`.
+We'll be using `CSS` animations and play with `overflow` to simulate text reaching to the edge.

 ### Scrolling text

 So let's play with `translateX()` to specify the content placement at the start and end of the animation.
 We'll use this to keep the text moving between start and end.

-For the animation we will use an infinite linear with 20 seconds duration.
+For the animation we will use an infinite linear with 10 seconds duration.

 ```css
 .marquee {